commschamp/cc.cmake/README.md

 # Docker Support

-The proficed [Dockerfile](docker/Dockerfile) can be used to build any configuration.
+The provided [Dockerfile](docker/Dockerfile) can be used to build any configuration.
 When no extra build arguments are provided all [CommsChampion Ecosystem](https://commschamp.github.io/) applications will end up in the final image.